Till Roenneberg: Chronotype questionnaire

 One of Till Roenneberg's most renowned accomplishments is the development of the Munich Chronotype Questionnaire (MCTQ).
-As a collaboration with Martha Merrow at LMU Munchen, the MCTQ samples sleep and circadian rhythm data from more than 25,000 participants.
+As a collaboration with Martha Merrow at LMU Munich, the MCTQ samples sleep and circadian rhythm data from more than 25,000 participants.
 Unlike other chronotyping methods, which address the psychology of sleep, the MCTQ measures the phase angle of entrainment, the difference between an organism's intrinsic circadian period and the environmental light cycle.
 Thus, this questionnaire is the first to use a biological foundation, rather than psychology to determine the basis of sleep schedules.

 Questions about work day and free day sleep schedules, work details, and lifestyle provide data to aid in the understanding of the interplay of biological clocks and social influences.
 Such research has led Roenneberg to his theory of social jet lag.
-The MCTQ categorizes each participant into one of seven chronotype groups and utilizes data on participants’ midsleep phase and sleep debt to survey what “type” of sleeper each person is, such as late sleepers, slightly late sleepers, early sleepers, and others.
+The MCTQ categorizes each participant into one of seven chronotype groups and utilizes data on participants' midsleep phase and sleep debt to survey what "type" of sleeper each person is, such as late sleepers, slightly late sleepers, early sleepers, and others.
 From these data, the MCTQ offers methods to make up for sleep debt (if any), and offers suggestions on what to do to wake up earlier or sleep later.

 This chronotype questionnaire is important because it delves into the social aspects of circadian rhythms.
 By testing behavior rather than directly testing genetic factors, the MCTQ may offer new information regarding how the effects of external factors, including geographic location, seasons, obesity, social jet lag, or shift work, may relate to genetic predispositions of circadian rhythms.